AdityaP700/Exora-task/exora/README.md

 - Zero server storage of secrets (lives only in memory/client state)
 - Flexible multi‑provider experimentation

+### Key Validation & CORS
+Previously Exa key validation happened directly from the browser which could trigger CORS blocks (not all Exa endpoints send permissive CORS headers, and some privacy / shield modes in browsers are stricter).
+Validation now proxies through a lightweight server route: `POST /api/exa/validate` → performs a minimal 1‑result test query server‑side and returns `{ valid, status, error? }`.
+The client never calls Exa directly for validation, eliminating:
+1. CORS inconsistencies between Chrome/Brave (esp.
+Incognito).
+2. Exposure of validation traffic patterns to the user’s network tools.
+3. Potential future tightening of Exa browser access policies.

+If you copy this pattern for other providers, prefer server validation when:
+- The provider does not guarantee stable CORS headers.
+- You need to normalize heterogeneous error formats.
+- You want to throttle/aggregate validations (e.g. batch endpoint).

 ---
 ## 📊 Rate Limit & Call Strategy
 | Provider | Calls per Search (Approx) | Notes |